mihai-vlc/sfcc-docs-vscode/README.md

 -   Details penel available as a sideview
 -   Search the current selection/word under the cursor
 -   Previous/Next page navigation in the documentation details page
+-   Panel for browsing the table of contents

 ## Installation